woodfrog/floor-sp/README.md

 ```

+## Data download

-The data will be release by Beike(www.ke.com) around Nov 2019, the link will be provided here.
-We will then provide a more detailed instruction on how to process the data and get output from Floor-SP.
+~~The data will be release by Beike(www.ke.com) around Nov 2019, the link will be provided here.
+We will then provide a more detailed instruction on how to process the data and get output from Floor-SP.~~

+**Oct 28**: 100 complete house scans have been released by Beike ([www.ke.com](https://www.ke.com)) at this [link](http://realsee.com/open/en).
+Please fill the form and download the data from Beike.
+A more detailed guideline on the data format will be provided soon.
+The 100 scans include the test set used in our paper, the IDs of the test scenes are provided in `./data/test_ids.txt`.
+We will also provide a detailed step-by-step instruction on running Floor-SP on the released data.

 ## Data preprocessing